bazelbuild/bazel-blog/_posts/2017-07-20-backward-compatibility.md

 *   When there is a new Bazel release, try your code again with the specific incompatible changes released in the new version.
-Check the release notes to know which options to use.
-If the build is successful, you can safely update to the new version.
+Check the release notes to know which flags to use.
+After verifying your project with the released changes, you can update to the new version.

 *   If many users depend on your repository, please update it quickly after each Bazel release.
 This update will help your users test their code.